peterkovacs-codeandsoda/peterkovacs-codeandsoda/presentations/rubik.md

 - 1980: Toy of the Year - Best Puzzle [Germany, UK, France, US]
 - 1981: Game of the Year - Best Puzzle [Finland, Sweden, US]
 - 1981: Patrick Bossert - You Can Do the Cube [13 years old wrote an offical solution guide]
-- 1982: MOMA NY selected Rubik's Cube into permanent collection
+- 1982: MOMA NY selected Rubik's Cube into its permanent collection
+- 2005: 25 years of the Rubik's Cube - 3rd World Championship

 ## 3. Some Statistics
 - 1980-1983: 200 million cubes sold
 - 2021: 450 million cubes sold
+- 2023: 500 million cube sold
 - best selling puzzle worldwide
 - best selling toy worldwide